 The Hagen-Poiseuille equation also shows that resistance increases as tube length increases, so a shorter ETT has less resistance to breathing.
 It’s common practice to cut the length of the endotracheal tube in an infant so that it extends no more than 1-2 cm from where it exits the mouth.

-So the jury is still out on cuffed vs. uncured in small children.
+So the jury is still out on cuffed vs. uncuffed in small children.
 However, you should consider using a cuffed tube for children at risk for aspiration and children who might need higher inspiratory pressures.
+You can read more about intubating infants and small children in Intubating An Infant or Toddler.

 May the force be with you.